juhasev/sample-ninja-help/project-dashboard.md

 This chart plots the Daily and Hourly project progress.
 The chart is automatically scaled to fit the running project duration.

-The chart can be broken down per hour of the project in terms of the following survey intervactions:
+The chart is be broken down per hour of the project in terms of the following survey intervactions:

 - Completed
 - Profile terminated